メインコンテンツ

 Figure contains an axes object.
 The axes object with xlabel East (m), ylabel North (m) contains 3 objects of type patch.

 Create a controllerVFH3D object.
-Configure the HistogramResolution and MaxAge properties of the controllerVFH3D object to improve the obstacle avoidance.
+Configure the HistogramResolution and MaxAge properties of the controllerVFH3D System object to improve obstacle avoidance.
 A low HistogramResolution value captures most of the obstacle points, but increases computation time.
-You can use the MaxAge property to store obstacle points from previous time steps for computation of a stable obstacle-free direction, and for avoiding local minima.
+You can increase the MaxAge value to store obstacle points from previous time steps, enabling you to compute a stable obstacle-free direction, and better avoid local minima.
 Set the sensor-related parameters.

 vfh3D = controllerVFH3D(HistogramResolution=5, ...